 You can see how many new domains put a link to your competitors recently if you select the “New” checkbox.
 With the “Lost” checkbox, you can find out from how many domains all backlinks were lost.

-On the widget you see the trend, but the full report will give you the list of the New or Lost domains when applying the corresponding filter.
+On the widget, you see the trend, but the full report will give you the list of the New or Lost domains when applying the corresponding filter.
 This way you can identify new or lost partnerships of your competitors to use it to your advantage.

 You can see how many new backlinks your competitors have built recently if you enter their domain and select the “New” checkbox.
-This could tell you whether or not you need to put more attention into your link building efforts in order to catch up or stay ahead of your competitors.
+This could tell you whether or not you need to put more attention into your link-building efforts in order to catch up or stay ahead of your competitors.

 With the “Lost” checkbox, you can find backlinks that your competition used to have but are now gone for some reason.
-These lost competitor links could be great link building opportunities to reach out and try to get that link to your own website.
+These lost competitor links could be great link-building opportunities to reach out and try to get that link to your own website.

 2. Find your recently lost backlinks